-The remaining entrants will be chosen via a weighted lottery.
-Kukui nuts (i.e., points) will be awarded to each entrant based upon:
+For the purpose of the lottery drawing, kukui nuts (i.e., points) will be awarded to each applicant based upon:

-- Responses to questions posed on the electronic application form. - · Top-three finishes in prior HURT 100 events. - Top-three finishes in the most recent Peacock 100km event. - HURT community service. - · Service to the ultrarunning community. - · Aloha spirit.
+- Responses to questions posed on the electronic application form.

+- Top-three finishes in prior HURT 100 events.

+- · HURT community service.

+- · Service to the ultrarunning community.

+- Aloha spirit.